 Providing the right nutrition for their bones and joints from a young age is important for German Shepherd puppies to avoid possible musculoskeletal problems such as Hip Dysplasia later in life, which is common among large breed dogs such as German Shepherd.

 Another thing that we like about this food is the addition of a blend of chelated minerals and vitamin B complex which are essential ingredients to keep your GSD pup’s skin and fur stay healthy and shiny.
 There is also a mixture of antioxidants and vitamins that can boost your pup’s immune system to fight off sickness and immunity disorders.

-However, the price is not cheap but rather than competing on the price by lowering their quality, Royal Canin has decided to set themselves apart by providing high-quality dog food that your pup would love to chew right away.
+- The price is not cheap but rather than competing on the price by lowering their quality, Royal Canin has decided to set themselves apart by providing high-quality dog food that your pup would love to chew right away.

 You can choose either dry or wet food options, and your dog can try two different flavors: a lamb with oatmeal and salmon with rice.
 This formula is packed with high-quality protein sources and contains in total 26% minimum protein content, primarily from real meats with no poultry by-product meal.